Model rocket: History of model rocketry

-While there were many small and rockets produced after years of research and experimentation, the first modern model rocket, and more importantly, the model rocket motor, was designed in 1954 by Orville Carlisle, a licensed pyrotechnics expert, and his brother Robert, a model airplane enthusiast.
+The first modern model rocket and modern model rocket motor, was designed in 1954 by Orville Carlisle, a licensed pyrotechnics expert, and his brother Robert, a model airplane enthusiast.
 They originally designed the motor and rocket for Robert to use in lectures on the principles of rocket-powered flight.
 But then Orville read articles written in Popular Mechanics by G. Harry Stine about the safety problems associated with young people trying to make their own rocket engines.
 With the launch of Sputnik, many young people were trying to build their own rocket motors, often with tragic results.
 Some of these attempts were dramatized in the fact-based 1999 film October Sky.
 The Carlisles realized their motor design could be marketed and provide a safe outlet for a new hobby.
 They sent samples to Mr. Stine in January 1957.
 Stine, a range safety officer at White Sands Missile Range, built and flew the models, and then devised a safety handbook for the activity based on his experience at the range.

 The first American model rocket company was Model Missiles Incorporated (MMI), in Denver, Colorado, opened by Stine and others.
 Stine had model rocket engines made by a local fireworks company recommended by Carlisle, but reliability and delivery problems forced Stine to approach others.
 Stine eventually approached Vernon Estes, the son of a local fireworks maker.
 Estes founded Estes Industries in 1958 in Denver, Colorado and developed a high-speed automated machine for manufacturing solid model rocket motors for MMI.
 The machine, nicknamed "Mabel", made low-cost motors with great reliability, and did so in quantities much greater than Stine needed.
 Stine's business faltered and this enabled Estes to market the motors separately.
 Subsequently, he began marketing model rocket kits in 1960, and eventually, Estes dominated the market.
 Estes moved his company to Penrose, Colorado in 1961.
 Estes Industries was acquired by Damon Industries in 1970.
 It continues to operate in Penrose today.

 Competitors like Centuri and Cox came and went in America during the 1960s, 1970s, and 1980s, but Estes continued to control the American market, offering discounts to schools and clubs like Boy Scouts of America to help grow the hobby.
 In recent years, companies like Quest Aerospace have taken a small portion of the market, but Estes continues to be the main source of rockets, motors, and launch equipment for the low- to medium-power rocketry hobby today.
 Estes produces and sells black powder rocket motors.